ilynet-0302/Document_analiser/readme.md

 - **Role-Based Security**: JWT authentication, user/ADMIN roles, secure endpoints
 - **Edit/Delete Q&A**: Only owners or admins can edit/delete questions
 - **Public Q&A API**: Search and access questions/answers by ID, text, or topic (no auth required)
-- **Web UI**: Ask questions and view your history via a modern Thymeleaf interface
+- **Thymeleaf Web UI**: Upload documents, ask questions, and review your history with client/server validation and loading indicators
 - **REST API**: Clean, documented endpoints for all operations (Swagger/OpenAPI)

 ---